 Enterprise-Wide Integration Processing Millions of HL7 Messages Daily

-With the migration from legacy integration software to the InterSystems Ensemble® rapid integration and development platform, Stanford Hospital and Clinics (SHC) is now processing more than 2.2 million HL7 messaging transactions on a daily basis.
+Cambridge, Mass.—July 13, 2010—InterSystems Corporation today highlighted the successful completion of an enterprise-scale integration initiative at Stanford Hospital and Clinics (SHC).
+With the migration from legacy integration software to the InterSystems Ensemble® rapid integration and development platform, SHC is now processing more than 2.2 million HL7 messaging transactions on a daily basis.

 SHC is known worldwide for advanced patient care provided by its physicians and staff, particularly for the treatment of rare, complex disorders in areas such as cardiac care, cancer treatment, neurosciences, surgery, and organ transplants.
 U.S. News & World Report annually identifies the top hospitals in 16 specialties in the United States, and SHC is recognized as one of “America’s Best Hospitals” and was nationally ranked in 11 specialties.

 The transition to Ensemble as the foundation for SHC’s long-term clinical strategy implementation began with integrating all clinical applications to the hospital’s EpicCare Electronic Medical Record (EMR) system, which is built on the InterSystems CACHÉ® high-performance object database.
 “As EpicCare was rolled out, all interfaces between applications throughout the enterprise were switched from our legacy integration platform to Ensemble,” said SHC CTO Michael Keselman.
 Integration of administrative and financial systems including billing, claims, and patient registration came next.